krptn/krypton/README-USER-AUTH.md

 model.deleteData("test")
 ```

-**Note:** do make sure that the key in setData does not start with `_` - those are reserved for Krypton internals.
+**⚠ Note:** do make sure that the key in setData does not start with `_` - those are reserved for Krypton internals.

 You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want other users to read it please read the [Data Sharing](#data-sharing) section of this document.

-***Warning: in setData only the stored values are encrypted.
+***⚠ Warning: in setData only the stored values are encrypted.
 Keys are plaintext!!
 Avoid storing sensitive data in keys!***

 Session keys can be used to restore a session after the user object has been destroyed.
 For example, in a webserver, it would be passed in every request to fetch the user.